What we do

 Although the documentary polarised views: ironically with some saying it was too anti-ABA and some too pro-ABA, it stimulated a debate.
 And the end shot, as the ABA child joyfully ate sausage and chips, while the child at the eclectic school seemed to be heading for tube-feeding, made it fairly clear to us that ABA was the better route to go.
 Indeed several mums we know started ABA pretty much as soon as the end credits rolled.
 Watch it below!
 (Click Vimeo to see it full-screen).

 Once you've seen the programme, check out how Jack, the boy in the shot above, is getting on three years afterwards.
+I think you'll agree that the results speak volumes.
 Click here to see a short video.